salesforcecli/plugin-orchestrator/messages/appframework.list.template.md

 # error.CertificateError

-Error retrieving AppFramework templates: Certificate validation error
+Error retrieving templates: Certificate validation error.

 # error.CertificateError.Actions

 - This appears to be a certificate validation issue, which is common in dev environments
 - Try specifying the API version with --api-version=64.0 (or your org's version)
-- Make sure you're using the correct org with -o YOUR_ORG_ALIAS
+- Make sure you're using the correct org with --target-org YOUR_ORG_ALIAS
 - If using a sandbox or scratch org, ensure your connection is properly authenticated

 # error.AuthenticationError

-Error retrieving AppFramework templates: Authentication issue
+Error retrieving templates: Authentication issue.

 # error.AuthenticationError.Actions

 - Your session may have expired or you may not have permission to access this resource
-- Try running sf org refresh to update your credentials
+- Try running "sf org login web" to reauthenticate
-- Ensure you have AppFramework enabled and have permission to view templates
+- Ensure you have Data Cloud and Tableau Next enabled and have the AppFrameworkViewApp user permission to view templates
+- Verify the target org is correct and accessible

 # error.GenericError

-Error retrieving AppFramework templates: %s
+Error retrieving templates: %s

 # error.GenericError.Actions

-- Verify that you are using an org with AppFramework enabled
+- Verify that you are using an org with Data Cloud and Tableau Next enabled
 - Check that your credentials and permissions are valid
 - Check your internet connection
-- Try running sf org refresh to update your credentials
+- Try running "sf org login web" to reauthenticate

-# examples

-- List all AppFramework templates in your default org:
-  <%= config.bin %> <%= command.id %>
-- List templates with a specific API version:
-  <%= config.bin %> <%= command.id %> --api-version=64.0
+- Ensure the target org has Data Cloud and Tableau Next properly configured